na-na-hi/renget/archive/sfbf5.md

 =============================================

-\>"So Hunter. i know we've had our differences, and we haven't always seen eye-to-eye, but i need to ask you for a favor"
+%darkgreen%\>"So Hunter. i know we've had our differences, and we haven't always seen eye-to-eye, but i need to ask you for a favor"
-\>"i need someplace to lay low for a few days"
+\>"i need someplace to lay low for a few days"%%
 [you can feel a small quake ripple through the ground past you
 \>"make that a few weeks.."](https://desu-usergeneratedcontent.xyz/trash/image/1681/24/1681248740197.jpg) "hmm, maybe. rent isn't cheap ya know and i don't know if a monster crashing at my place would be good for me financially"
-\>"i promise no digging, no boulder throwing and no tracking sand in the house, best behavior. please!" an aftershock rolls by and you can feel some sand move beneath you "it's mating season for Black Diablos again isnt it?"
+%darkgreen%\>"i promise no digging, no boulder throwing and no tracking sand in the house, best behavior. please!"
+\>an aftershock rolls by and you can feel some sand move beneath you%% "it's mating season for Black Diablos again isnt it?"
-\>"h-how about my Mantle!
-100% drop rate! o-or one of my horns! you need those right!?"
-"you know the last time you let her go berserk like that we had to re-map that whole area as the sandpit sinkhole"
+%darkgreen%\>"h-how about my Mantle!
+100% drop rate! o-or one of my horns! you need those right!?"%% "you know the last time you let her go berserk like that we had to re-map that whole area as the sandpit sinkhole"
-\>"I barely made it out alive last time! it was a bloodbath!!"
+%darkgreen%\>"I barely made it out alive last time! it was a bloodbath!!"
-\>"please buddy I'm beggin' ya, I wanna to live to see the sun again ya see?!"
-"fine, fine. you can stay for a while, but no shenanigans, and no inviting Shara Ishvalda over again either, it took me forever to fix the holes you guys made in the floor last time."
+\>"please buddy I'm beggin' ya, I wanna to live to see the sun again ya see?!"%% "fine, fine. you can stay for a while, but no shenanigans, and no inviting Shara Ishvalda over again either, it took me forever to fix the holes you guys made in the floor last time."
-\>"you're the best buddy a monster could ever ask for!
-I've already got my stuff, you'll see I'll be the best behaved monster you've ever seen!"
+%darkgreen%\>"you're the best buddy a monster could ever ask for!
+I've already got my stuff, you'll see I'll be the best behaved monster you've ever seen!"%%

 it later took you and a squad of palico over the course of several months to clean all the sand and loose gravel from your house.